mParticle/docs/src/pages/guides/data-master/catalog/index.md

 ![](/images/data-master-main.png)

-<aside class="notice">The Catalog will only show a category heading if there is at least one matching Data Point to display.
-Click on any Data Point to see detailed information.
+<aside class="notice">The Catalog will only show a category heading if there is at least one matching data point to display.
+Click on any data point to see detailed information.
 You can also add a description directly from the list view.
 </aside>

-## Search and Filter
+## Date Range, Search, and Filter

-You can filter the list view to find specific Data Points by:
+You can filter the list view to display specific data points:

+* **Date Range**: show data points that have been seen within a selected date range.

-* **Search**: show Data Points with matching name, description or other name.
+* **Search**: show data points with a matching name or description.

+* Filter icon: show data points that match the criteria you specify:

-* **Input/App Version**: show Data Points that have been seen for the selected inputs/app versions.
+  * **Input/App Version**: show data points that have been seen for the selected inputs/app versions.

-* **Environment**: show Data Points that have been seen in the `dev` or `prod` environments.
+  * **Environment**: show data points that have been seen in the `dev` or `prod` environments.
-* **Channel**: show Data Points that have been seen for the selected channel.
-Channel is distinct from input and describes how a Data Point arrived at mParticle.
-For example, a Data Point may arrive fron the client-side, server-side, or from a partner feed.
+  * **Channel**: show data points that have been seen for the selected channel.
+Channel is distinct from input and describes how a data point arrived at mParticle.
+For example, a data point may arrive fron the client-side, server-side, or from a partner feed.
 Valid channels include:
     - `native`
     - `javascript`
     - `pixel`
     - `partner`
     - `server_to_server`

-* **Date Range**: show Data Points that have been seen within a selected date range.

-You can combine the above filters to quickly browse and explore your Data Points.
+Combine date ranges and filters with your search terms to quickly browse and explore data points.
 Setting a filter will also clear any current category selection.

 ## Details view

-The details view gives you detailed information on an individual Data Point, including environments the event has been captured for, and when an event was last seen for each platform.
+The details view gives you detailed information on an individual data point, including environments the event has been captured for, and when an event was last seen for each platform.

-Users with `admin` access can annotate Data Points in the following ways:
+Users with `admin` access can annotate data points in the following ways:

-* **Tags**: a freeform list of labels you'd like to associate to the Data Point.
+* **Tags**: a freeform list of labels you'd like to associate to the data point.
-* **External Link**: a link to your wiki or any other resource containing documentation about the Data Point
+* **External Link**: a link to your wiki or any other resource containing documentation about the data point
-* **Description**: a custom text field where you can describe the Data Point, expected attributes, how it's used, and any other relevant information.
+* **Description**: a custom text field where you can describe the data point, expected attributes, how it's used, and any other relevant information.
-* **Additional Names**: a list of alternate names the Data Point is known by.
+* **Additional Names**: a list of alternate names the data point is known by.
 For example, legacy names or names from a partner feed.

 ### Data Point Attributes

-Your event Data Points may include attributes, and the details view shows every attribute name that has ever been seen within the given Data Point.
+Your event data points may include attributes, and the details view shows every attribute name that has ever been seen within the given data point.
 You can see the total volume received in the last 30 days, when the attribute was last seen, and the *detected* data type.
 The supported detection types are:

 * String
 * String-list